James-E-A/pypqc/README.rst

     sigalg.verify(sig, MY_MESSAGE, pk)

 Regarding SPHINCS+: the Simple version is included; the Robust version is is not;
 SHA256 and SHAKE256 are included; Haraka is not.
-These decisions are all inherited from PQClean; I don't know much about their rationale.
+See https://github.com/PQClean/PQClean/discussions/548#discussioncomment-8565116 for more information.

-Regarding Falcon: the Compressed version is included.
+Regarding Falcon: the Compressed and Padded versions are included, and are able to ``verify()`` each others' signatures.
+The CT version is not currently planned.
-The Padded version is not included, but TODO as soon as upstream adds it;
-the CT version is probably not going to be included.

 Development
 ===========